-Dutch applicants who have passed an examination in a pre-university education (VWO) or Senior General Secondary Education (HAVO) program will be presumed to have taken English as part of this examination and are therefore exempted from an English proficiency test.
+Applicants who have passed an examination in a pre-university education (VWO) or Senior General Secondary Education (HAVO) program in the Netherlands will be presumed to have taken English as part of this examination and are therefore exempted from an English proficiency test.

 - 4. In addition, students as referred to in subsection 2 are supposed to have a basic knowledge of Christianity.
-An individual study program is available for prospective students lacking this knowledge to improve their basic knowledge of Christianity and theology. - 5.
-Students who have a Bachelor's degree from a non-university institution of higher education that is accredited by the NVAO (the Accreditation Organisation of the Netherlands and Flanders) or an equivalent degree will need to complete a premaster program to be eligible for this program. - 6.
+A literature list is available for prospective students lacking this knowledge who wish improve their basic knowledge of Christianity and theology. - 5.
+Students who have a Bachelor's degree from a non-university institution of higher education that is accredited by the NVAO (the Accreditation Organisation of the Netherlands and Flanders) or an equivalent degree will need to complete a pre-master program to be eligible for this program. - 6.
 The Examining Board decides in all cases that are not explicitly provided for in this section.